albertchan/clj-admin/README.md

 ## Prerequisites

-- You will need [Leiningen][] 2.0.0 or above installed. [leiningen]: https://github.com/technomancy/leiningen
+- You will need [Leiningen](https://github.com/technomancy/leiningen) 2.0.0 or above installed.
 - PostgreSQL is used for the data store.

 ## Running